shadow-light/sellingjesus.org/src/articles/simony.md

 However, this view misses what the Bible says about the nature of teaching within the church.
 It is not a natural matter but a spiritual one.

 > We have not received the spirit of the world, but the Spirit who is from God, that we may understand what God has freely given us.
 And this is what we speak, not in words taught us by human wisdom, but in words taught by the Spirit, expressing spiritual truths in spiritual words.
-(1 Cor.
-2:12-13)
+(1 Cor 2:12-13)

 Any minister who seeks to instruct others about the things of God should not be seeking to impart human wisdom, but words taught by the Spirit.
 That is, successful Christian teaching involves a work of the Spirit who is freely given.
-To charge for this would be discordant with the gracious gift of God (Matt.
-10:8).
+To charge for this would be discordant with the gracious gift of God (Matt 10:8).

 At this point, one may object on historical grounds, observing that past theologians did not regard the sale of religious instruction as simony.
 While it was not common for works on simony to even address the matter of teaching, we do have at least one example of a theologian who was hesitant to label the sale of religious instruction as simony.
 Wycliffe writes,